Awethon/SOM-FuncBlock/README.md

 # SOM-FuncBlock
 Educational project for my university
-It's useful for academic purposes only.
+It's useful for academic purposes only

 This repository contains a few implementations of SOM algorithm:
 * Sequential SOM
 * SOM parallelized by vectors
 * SOM parallelized by features

-Algorithm was decomposed into functional blocks that are reuseable mini-algorithms.
+Algorithm was decomposed into functional blocks that are reuseable mini-algorithms

 Implemented SOM algorithm is composition of functional blocks: